seancope357/ProjectSH_V1/SETUP.md

 1. **Database connection errors**: Check your DATABASE_URL format
 2. **Authentication not working**: Verify redirect URLs in Google OAuth and Supabase
-3. **Stripe webhooks failing**: Ensure webhook URL is correct and accessible
+3. **Payments disabled**: Checkout is intentionally disabled in this build
 4. **Build failures**: Check that all environment variables are set in Vercel

 ### Getting Help: